Course Name: Dormie Club

 The 16th is a good, yet not great downhill 178 yard par 3.
 This hole features a large green guarded by bunkers left and right and a carry over a sandy wasteland.

 At just 489 yards, the 17th is the shortest par 5 on the course and one of the more interesting holes.
 The drive here is quite generous to a fairway that gently bends left.
 Several deep bunkers and sandy waste areas line this fairway.
 The defining feature on this hole is the “Hell’s half acre” bunker a la Pine Valley found about 100 yards short of this green.
-This bunker needs to be avoided at all costs, so golfers will have to decide whether to lay it up short or try to carry it on their second shot.
-Despite being only 489 yards, this is a difficult green to reach in two because the fairway runs steep uphill after the bunker.
-This green is guarded by bunkers on both sides and a severe false front.
-It generally slopes back-to-front.
+This bunker needs to be avoided at all costs, so golfers will have to decide whether to lay up short or try to carry it on their second shot.
+Despite being only 489 yards, this is a difficult green to reach in two because the fairway runs steeply uphill after the bunker.
+This back-to-front sloped green is guarded by bunkers on both sides and a severe false front.

 At 410 yards into the breeze, the closer at Dormie Club is a strong par 4 that didn’t really suit my eye well from the teebox.
 This slight dogleg left offers another relatively generous fairway lined by short trees and native areas.
 This hole features another massive waste bunker in the middle of the fairway about 140 yards short of this green, but this shouldn’t be in play unless you’re playing as poorly as I was.
 With the clubhouse in the background, this narrow green is two-tiered and generally runs back-to-front.
 The green is flanked by two deep bunkers, and holing out for par from the left bunker was a sweet ending after a very trying round.